Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Conclusion

+We discussed that momentum-space constraints can alter the finite-size dependence, leading to an increasing pseudocritical temperature.
+However, their effect can vary greatly depending on the boundary condition and the treatment of the vacuum term \cite{Kovacs:2023kbv}.

+We also incorporated the effect of the gradient term, which is rarely addressed in mean-field studies, and find that it provides a substantial contribution below system sizes $L \approx 10-20$ fm, leading to a significant reduction of the pseudo-critical temperature and a softening of the transition.
+This indicates that gradient effects are not merely subleading in this regime, and that a quantitatively controlled description will require a self-consistent treatment of spatially varying field configurations, obtained by solving the corresponding equation of motion and determining the resulting profile, along the lines of \cite{Lo:2026xuc}; this is left for future work.

+Since showing a monotonic behavior along the phase boundary due to the coexistence, no apparent critical endpoint can be identified by the extremum of the susceptibilities.
+This behavior is expected for the properly defined susceptibility \cite{Binder:1992pz}, but contrasts models incorporating finite-size effects only via momentum-space constraints in functional approaches \cite{Almasi:2016zqf, Tripolt:2013zfa, Bernhardt:2021iql}.
+The $L\to\infty$ critical point can be located using the Binder cumulant, which we discussed along the phase boundary.

+Along the freeze-out line, which lies completely outside the scaling region in our scenarios, we studied the kurtosis ratio $R_{42}=\chi_4^B/\chi_2^B$.
+In a finite system, the dip-peak structure of $R_{42}$ along the freeze-out line can be associated with merely the deviation of the freeze-out and the phase transition.
+Therefore, the non-monotonic behavior does not necessarily indicate the proximity of a critical endpoint. \red{$R_{42}$} is more sensitive to the finite-size effects, therefore the emerging dip-peak structure is suppressed and shifted to higher chemical potentials, hence lower $\sqrt{s}$, already at $L\lesssim 40$ fm.
+Momentum discretization and the modeled gradient term alter but do not eliminate the finite-volume modifications.
+The results demonstrate that the finite-size effects can be relevant in the size regime typical for experiments, especially at lower energies.
+This highlights the need for a comprehensive theoretical description, including finite-size effects, to attempt locating the critical endpoint through the baryon fluctuations by comparison to experimental results.

 Although our schematic framework is capable only of qualitative analyses, it provides the possibility of discussing other physical quantities at finite volume.
 For instance, it can be used to study not only a Lee-Yang edge singularity, but also Lee-Yang zeros in the vicinity of the critical point \cite{Wada:2024qsk, Adam:2025phc}, and the interplay of different special points in the space of complex parameters.

-It would also be interesting to directly compare the finite-size effects near a critical point with available lattice calculations \cite{Kiyohara:2021smr, Ashikawa:2024njc, Wada:2024qsk}.

-Finally, while our approach is built on the grand canonical picture, a canonical ensemble is expected to be more realistic for very small systems \cite{Hagedorn:1984uy, Cleymans:1998yb}.
-The canonical effects and their relation to our result will be addressed in our future studies.
+It would also be interesting to directly compare the finite-size effects near a critical point with lattice calculations, which can be performed in heavy-quark QCD \cite{Kiyohara:2021smr, Ashikawa:2024njc, Wada:2024qsk}.
+Finally, while our approach is built on the grand canonical picture, a canonical ensemble is expected to be more realistic for very small systems \cite{Hagedorn:1984uy, Cleymans:1998yb, Braun-Munzinger:2020jbk, Friman:2025swg}.
+The canonical effects and their relation to our result might also be addressed in future work.

 \acknowledgements